Nicotine dependence

 According to the World Health Organization, "Greater nicotine dependence has been shown to be associated with lower motivation to quit, difficulty in trying to quit, and failure to quit, as well as with smoking the first cigarette earlier in the day and smoking more cigarettes per day."
-The WHO estimates that there are 1.1 billion smokers globally.
-Of the 34 million smokers in the US in 2018, 74.6% smoked every day, indicating the potential for some level of nicotine dependence.
-There is an increased frequency of nicotine dependence in people with anxiety disorders.
+The WHO estimates that there were 1.24 billion tobacco users globally in 2022, with the number projected to decline to 1.20 billion in 2025.
+Of the 34 million smokers in the United States in 2018, 74.6% smoked every day, indicating the potential for some level of nicotine dependence.
+There is an increased incidence of nicotine dependence in individuals with psychiatric disorders, such as anxiety disorders and substance use disorders.

-There are different ways of measuring nicotine dependence.
-Common dependence assessment scales for cigarette smokers are the Fagerström Test for Nicotine Dependence, the Diagnostic and Statistical Manual of Mental Disorders, the Cigarette Dependence Scale, the Nicotine Dependence Syndrome Scale, and the Wisconsin Inventory of Smoking Dependence Motives (WISDM).
+Various methods exist for measuring nicotine dependence.
+Common assessment scales for cigarette smokers include the Fagerström Test for Nicotine Dependence, the Diagnostic and Statistical Manual of Mental Disorders criteria, the Cigarette Dependence Scale, the Nicotine Dependence Syndrome Scale, and the Wisconsin Inventory of Smoking Dependence Motives.

-Nicotine is a parasympathomimetic stimulant that attaches to nicotinic acetylcholine receptors in the brain.
-Neuroplasticity within the brain's reward system, including an increase in the number of nicotine receptors, occurs as a result of long-term nicotine use, leading to nicotine dependence.
-In contrast, the effect of nicotine on human brain structure (e.g. grey matter and white matter), is less clear.
-There are genetic risk factors for developing dependence.
-For instance, genetic markers for a specific type of nicotinic receptor (the α5-α3-β4 nicotine receptors) have been linked to increased risk for dependence.
-Evidence-based treatments, including medications (nicotine replacement therapy, bupropion, varenicline, or cytisine) and behavioral counseling, can double or triple a smoker's chances of quitting successfully.
+Nicotine is a parasympathomimetic stimulant that binds to nicotinic acetylcholine receptors in the brain.
+Neuroplasticity within the brain's reward system, including an increase in the number of nicotine receptors, occurs as a result of long-term nicotine use and leads to nicotine dependence.
+In contrast, the effect of nicotine on human brain structure (e.g., gray matter and white matter) is less clear.
+Genetic risk factors contribute to the development of dependence.
+For instance, genetic markers for specific types of nicotinic receptors (the α5–α3–β4 nicotinic receptors) have been linked to an increased risk of dependence.
+Evidence-based treatments—including medications such as nicotine replacement therapy, bupropion, varenicline, or cytisine, and behavioral counseling—can double or triple a smoker's chances of successfully quitting.